+During the year ended June 30, 2016, the Company did not enter into any non-cash activities.
 During the year ended June 30, 2015, the Company reclassified \$15,866,870 from due to PGSC to additional paid in capital in connection with the Separation Agreement executed with PGSC (Note 6).